 I was first drawn to Yoga in 1992 when some friends urged me to try it out with the words “come on, its good for you”.
 Those words hold true regardless of age or ability and I’ve been on the yogic path since then guided by some inspirational teachers.

 Yoga provides me with a steadiness and confidence when faced with life’s challenges, as well as a restorative and quiet space when I am in need of rest and rejuvenation.
-I feel blessed to have this yoga in my life, and enjoy sharing its benefits with others.
+Strengthening the body and calming the mind – I feel blessed to have this yoga in my life, and enjoy sharing its benefits with others.

-I have studied a number of different styles of Yoga, but my method of teaching primarily follows the Iyengar style with its focus on natural movement and alignment to protect the body, the use of props for support.
-I combine this with a Hatha flow style, using breath and awareness to move deeper into each pose.
-The class is suitable for all levels, and aims to let you leave the yoga space feeling uplifted and ready for whatever comes your way.
+I have studied a number of different styles of Yoga, but my certification and method of teaching is in the Iyengar style.
+This style focuses on natural movement and alignment to protect the body, the use of props for support and a thorough understanding of each yoga asana or pose.
+Sometimes I combine this with a Hatha flow style, using breath and awareness to move deeper into each pose.
+My classes are suitable for all levels, and aim to let you leave the yoga space feeling uplifted and ready for whatever comes your way.

 Anne Leishman’s interest in yoga began in 1975 when she attended her first yoga class here in Perth.
 She learned Transcendental Meditation in 1977 and at the same time began a personal practice of yoga.
 In 2003 she was inspired by her teacher and classes at the Fremantle Yoga Centre to undertake a teacher training course.
 She has been teaching full time since graduating in 2005.

 Anne has an interest in general yoga practice, anatomy and physiology and working with back problems caused by many hours of sitting while working on computers.
 She continues to practice and teach Transcendental Meditation which she finds enhances her yoga practice and teaching.